What is Lineman Training Program?

-The Lineman Training Program at Jefferson Community and Technical College will provide students the instruction and training necessary to embark on a career as a line technician in the utility industry.
-Jefferson uses a comprehensive curriculum, up to date training methods, and industry standard equipment to provide students with an excellent training experience.
+The Lineman Training program provides students the instruction and training to embark on a career as a line technician in the utility industry.
+Jefferson uses a comprehensive curriculum, up-to-date training methods, and industry standard equipment to provide students with an excellent training experience.
 Our instructors are experienced journeyman lineman with years of industry and training experience.
-Upon completion of this program, students will earn 12 college credit hours.

 Lineman jobs in the utility industry include working in adverse outdoor conditions including rain, cold, heat, dark, high winds, and other extreme conditions.
 Work is done at elevated levels and includes climbing poles and the use of bucket trucks.

 Once you become a lineworker, you’ll have the opportunity to advance up a well-defined career path, growing your skills and experience.
 Here is an example of a Lineman career path: